 The companies with offices designed to inspire and motivate

 The tech giants have offices around the world, including their London offices in Bloomsbury.
-On their website, Google explain that their offices are designed to encourage well-being and collaboration, whilst getting work done.
-Google’s offices feature a Google themed croquet putting hole, on site gym, staff canteen with smoothie bikes, pool tables, table tennis table and sweet shop.
+On their website, that their offices are designed to encourage well-being and collaboration, whilst getting work done.
+Google’s offices feature a Google themed croquet putting hole, on site gym, staff canteen with smoothie bikes, pool tables, table tennis and sweet shop.

 AO started life in 2000 as Appliances Online based in Bolton, Greater Manchester, and has since grown into an almost £800m business.

-The Bolton offices feature collaborative areas surrounded by whiteboards, a subsidised on site spa, Starbucks and canteen and well as a pool table, table football and table tennis, lunch booths and private meeting rooms.
+The Bolton offices feature collaborative areas surrounded by whiteboards, a subsidised on site spa, Starbucks and canteen as well as a pool table, table football and table tennis, lunch booths and private meeting rooms.

 AO also have offices for sales and marketing in Manchester with a games room, multimedia offices with VR functionality and a logistics site in Crewe with a designated chill out space and an onsite subsidised spa.

 The building also features Astroturf flooring to give a more natural aesthetic, but Innocent have also tried to make their office space as sustainable as possible.
-This is achieved by reducing energy and water waste, a system which monitors outside temperatures to encourage staff to open a window rather than use air con, and a circuit on every floor which turns off non-essential electronics to save energy.
+This is reducing energy and water waste, a system which monitors outside temperatures to encourage staff to open a window rather use air con, and a circuit on every floor which turns off non-essential electronics to save energy.
 The building also features its very own vegetable patch.